ForbesLindesay/react-data-fetching-demo/README.md

 3. data-store - an implementation using a centralised data store
 4. bicycle - an implementation using the bicycle data fetching library

+You can view the live demo at https://react-data-fetching-demo.forbeslindesay.co.uk/

 ## License

 MIT